-Our liquidity to date has primarily been provided by revenue from our government and other contracts and proceeds from the sale of our equity securities.
+Our liquidity to date has primarily been provided by revenue from our government contracts and proceeds from the sale of our equity securities.
+We are actively exploring and discussing a possible capital infusion with potential sources, although there can be no assurance we will complete any such financing or the impact any such financing would have on us or the price of our securities.

 Our most recent contract, titled Phase IV SOCRATES®, is the fourth successive contract that we have received to continue work on our SOCRATES® wake vortex sensor.
-Our Phase IV SOCRATES® contract was initially funded at \$1,695,000 and a second task order provided additional funding of \$1,409,000.
-Our funded contract backlog for our Phase IV contract as of August 31, 2007 and May 31, 2007 was \$0.
+Our Phase IV SOCRATES® contract was initially funded at approximately \$1,695,000 and a second task order provided additional funding of approximately \$1,409,000.
+Our funded contract backlog for our Phase IV contract as of November 30, 2006 was approximately \$77,000 and as of November 30, 2007 was \$0.

-As of August 31, 2007 and May 31, 2007, our cash and investments were \$2,795,000 and \$3,390,000, respectively.
-The decrease in cash on hand and investments of \$595,000 was primarily attributable to the net loss of a \$908,000 and patent costs of \$35,000, less depreciation and amortization expense of \$27,000, share based compensation of \$85,000 and a net operating assets and liabilities increase in sources of cash from operations of \$236,000 for the three months ending August 31, 2007.
+As of November 30, 2007 and May 31, 2007, our cash and investments were approximately \$2,098,000 and \$3,390,000, respectively.
+The decrease in cash on hand and investments of approximately \$1,292,000 was primarily attributable to the net loss of approximately \$1,557,000 and patent costs of approximately \$50,000, offset by the change in operating assets and liabilities of approximately \$109,000, depreciation and amortization expense of approximately \$54,000 and share based compensation of \$152,000 for the six months ended November 30, 2007.